mbzuai-oryx/LLaVA-pp/README.md

 ---
 ## 🙏 Acknowledgement
 We are thankful to [LLaVA](https://github.com/haotian-liu/LLaVA.git), and [lmms-eval](https://github.com/EvolvingLMMs-Lab/lmms-eval.git) for releasing their models and code as open-source contributions.

+In case if you face any issues or have any questions, please feel free to create an issue or reach out at [hanoona.bangalath@mbzuai.ac.ae](hanoona.bangalath@mbzuai.ac.ae) & [muhammad.maaz@mbzuai.ac.ae](muhammad.maaz@mbzuai.ac.ae).

 ---
 [<img src="images/logos/IVAL_logo.png" width="200" height="100">](https://www.ival-mbzuai.com)